 Psychology will provide the opportunity to develop your skills in communication, information technology and application of number as well as improving your study and research skills.

 The Psychology Department is one of the largest in the college being responsible for the work of about 450 students and the vast majority of students achieve an excellent pass rate.

-We are housed in an impressive set of classrooms and offices with computer use available in most classrooms which gives us the opportunity to complete ‘online’ experiments and classwork.
+We are housed in an impressive set of classrooms and offices and students are actively encouraged to bring their computer/devices to lessons to allow opportunities to design and undertake 'online' experiments and classwork.